doscsy12/GA_projects/capstone/README.md

 <br> The left figure is the generated heatmap, while the right figure is the superimposed heatmap with the MRI scan.
 <br> What these images tell us is that the model was making a prediction based on the brightly coloured spot.
 In other words, CAM allowed me to ‘see’ what the model was seeing.
 In addition, the prediction made 'sense' because the prediction was based on the highlighted regions of the meniscus, where a possible radial tear might occur.

+## Conclusion and Recommendations
+The functional model was selected as the best among the poor-performing models.
+This is due to several reasons:
+<br> - it is the most ‘logical’ model since it utilizes 3 inputs to predict one output,
+<br> - it has the best precision score, despite its lower accuracy,
+<br> - it seems that the model could learn to look past artefacts, poor resolution, etc, which radiologists take years to specialise.
+<br> There is obviously a need to refine the model especially taking into account the constraints of the current dataset.
+In order for the model to be useful to radiologists, it must be able to assess clinical significance of individual features.
+Unfortunately, healthcare data, in itself, is limited and sparse, due to privacy issues.
+Nevertheless, it is important to seek out other collaborators who could provide more data for validation, which will enable the model to learn better, and achieve better accuracy and precision metrics.